Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The K1 Max supports both Creality and third-party filaments.
 While Creality’s Hyper PLA is optimized for high-speed printing, tests confirm reliable performance with PLA, PETG, ABS, and specialty filaments like silk and multicolor variants from other brands.

-Creality K1 Max 3D printer creating a colorful lattice cube structure on a print bed.
+Creality K1 Max 3D printer creating a gradient-colored lattice cube, showcasing intricate design capability.

 What is the build volume of the Creality K1 Max High Speed 3D Printer?